isomerpages/govtech-stp/_vtl-land/Vaccinated Travel Lane (Land) Overview.md

 	<p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.4;"><b><span style="color:red;">NOTE:</span> Travellers who are fully vaccinated and travelling by flight to Singapore, should visit the <a href="/vtl/requirements-and-process" target="_blank">“Vaccinated Travel Lane (Air)”</a> page instead for more details.</b></p>
 	</div>

 <p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.4;">The Vaccinated Travel Lane (Land) [VTL (Land)] facilitates quarantine-free travel for fully vaccinated travellers commuting between Singapore and Malaysia, via the Causeway only from 29 Nov 2021.
-You may view the infographics <a href="/files/Singapore-Malaysia Vaccinated Travel Lane (Land)_Final.pdf" target="_blank">here</a> for an overview of VTL (Land) requirements.</p>
+You can download the infographics <a href="/files/Singapore-Malaysia Vaccinated Travel Lane (Land)_Final.pdf" target="_blank">here</a> for an overview of VTL (Land) requirements.</p>

 <p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.4;">On this page, you will find the following details on VTL (Land):</p>
 <ol style="font-size:18px;">